2025 Seattle Seahawks season: Week 2: at Pittsburgh Steelers

 At the beginning of the fourth quarter, the game-deciding play occurred following a Seahawks field goal.
 On the ensuing kickoff, Steelers returner Kaleb Johnson failed to go after the ball, mistakenly thinking it was not live.
-However, because the ball landed in the kickoff landing zone, it was considered live, allowing Seahawks player George Holani to recover it in the end zone for a touchdown.
+However, because the ball landed in the kickoff landing zone, it was live, and Seahawks player George Holani recovered it in the end zone for a touchdown.